Attachment in Childhood: Foundations for Lifelong Emotional Well-being

 • Adult Attachment Interview (AAI)

-These measures help identify different attachment styles: secure, anxious-ambivalent, avoidant, and disorganized.
+These instruments aid in identifying various attachment styles: secure, anxious-ambivalent, avoidant, and disorganized.

-Each style reflects the child’s expectations about caregiver availability and responsiveness.
+Each style reflects a child’s expectations regarding caregiver availability and responsiveness.

 The Role of Attachment in Child and Adolescent Development

-Secure attachment in childhood forms the foundation for healthy emotional and social development.
+Secure attachment during childhood serves as a foundation for healthy emotional and social development.

 • Better emotional regulation